H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 In the current deployment, the Fifth DGM serves as a **consciousness filter and identity‑formation orchestrator**.
 It receives candidate content (for example, user messages, internal notes) and context, decides whether to accept or reject that content for "subconscious" storage, and—for accepted content—performs a background evaluation via the WOAH algorithms service on **port 8104** to decide whether to promote items into a small in‑memory I‑container that acts as a seed for Ms. Jarvis's identity context.

 This is not a global self‑modifier; it operates strictly at the level of: "Should this content enter Ms. Jarvis's long‑term memory?" and "Should this content become part of her evolving identity narrative?"
-It constrains which inputs are allowed to shape Ms. Jarvis's subjective experience while respecting the GBIM/GeoDB/Chroma backbone from previous chapters.
+It constrains which inputs are allowed to shape Ms. Jarvis's subjective experience while respecting the PostgreSQL GBIM/GeoDB/ChromaDB backbone from previous chapters.
+The Fifth DGM is one of 12 Consciousness & NBB services governed by the broader 73-DGM layer (Chapter 32).

 ### 9.3.2 Service and API structure